British Rail Class 93 (InterCity 250): Speed and aerodynamic properties

-The sleek, aerodynamic properties of the Class 93 would have allowed maximum speeds of up to 250 km/h.
-The maximum speed however would initially have been 125 mph because of signalling and track alignment limitations.
+The sleek, aerodynamic design of the Class 93 would have allowed maximum speeds of up to 155 mph (250 km/h).
+However, the initial maximum speed would have been limited to 125 mph (201 km/h) due to signalling and track alignment constraints.

 A model (scale 1:20) of the Class 93 at the National Railway Museum in York.

 Limited funding

 The InterCity 250 project was to be the next major infrastructure project following the East Coast Main Line electrification and delivery of the InterCity 225s.
 However, BR was also beginning a major upgrade of its suburban and commuter Electric Multiple Unit (EMU) rolling stock on Network SouthEast, with the introduction of the Networker series as well as the construction of the Channel Tunnel lines.
 As a consequence, funding was limited.
 This meant that the £380 million for the locomotives added to the required cost of upgrades to the WCML infrastructure was not available.
-So due to this and other complications, the project was scrapped.
+Due to this the project was stopped.